 - Fishing: Cauvery Fishing Camp organizes regular fishing and boating camps. http://www.destinationsindia.com/adventure-tours-of-india/cauvery-travel.html

 Bangalore has embraced gym culture and one can find many advanced health and fitness centres in the city.
 Most fitness centres are plush and air-conditioned with sophisticated music systems, well-trained personal trainers, qualified nutritionists and yoga experts.
 The menu is varied and can be customised to suit your needs.

-- Zela (http://www.zelalife.com/) is a new topnotch gym with small pool, fitness classes, spa and rooftop restaurant.
+- Zela (http://www.zelalife.com/) is a new topnotch gym with a small pool, fitness classes, spa and a rooftop restaurant.